 - Use the HTTP & HTTPS option initially to mitigate possible security issues.

-- Review the sites using that domain for objects and references to HTTP.
+- Review the sites that are using that domain for objects and references to HTTP.
 These will cause "unsecured" warnings that will disrupt user experiences.
-Embed code, image URLs, and external files referenced in page content and headers commonly need to be updated prior to committing to HTTPS.
+Embed code, image URLs, and external files referenced in page content and headers commonly have to be updated prior to committing to HTTPS.